intel/rmd-operator/README.md

 *  Create the RmdWorkload object based on this information.

 The following criteria must be met in order for the operator to succesfully create an RmdWorkload for a container based on the pod spec.
+*  The RmdConfig `deployNodeAgent` field must be set to `true` and updated via `kubectl apply -f deploy/rmdconfig.yaml`.
 *  The container must request extended resource `intel.com/l3_cache_ways`.
 *  The container must also [request exclusive CPUs from CPU Manager](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy).
 *  Pod annotations pertaining to the container requesting cache ways must be prefixed with that container's name.
 See example and [table](https://github.com/nolancon/rmd-operator/blob/v0.2/README.md#pod-annotaions-naming-convention) below.